chezearth-personal/mini-spreadsheet/README.md

 - Build a generic function processor that take data from the config to calculate built-in function results, rather than having hard-coded function calculators.
+- Create test using Selenium and a headless browser to test the page layout:
+  `sheet.test.js`